 Your experience could help others get into the profession, with tips on how to stay afloat.
 Or, if you're looking to reach a wider audience, you could focus on funny or dramatic stories from your time in the ward.
 You can also write books related to health and fitness, study guides, and so much more.

 Writing an ebook is much quicker than it might seem—it's not a "Game of Thrones" type of time commitment.
 The average non-fiction ebook typically ranges from around 2,000 to 20,000 words, which translates to anywhere between 5 and 80 pages.
-The best thing about ebooks is that they're a great source of passive income—you can write in your own free time, put it up, and let it collect sales!
+The best thing about ebooks is that they're a great source of passive income—you can write in your own free time.
+Then, make a whop, which takes all of five minutes, and you're all set—let it collect sales while you work on your next book.

 2. Offer telehealth consultations